UnofficialOpenUni/system-programming-lab/readme.md

 	### Deleting a branch: ###
 	git branch -d name-of-branch-to-be-deleted
 	```
-6. If you wish to upload the changes you've made, you can review your changes using the "git status" command.
+6. If you wish to upload the changes you've made, you can review your changes using the `git status` command.
-7. To add and commit the new changes use the "git add . " command followed by "git commit -m "A custom message describing the changes" " and then use the command "git push origin <your branch name>"
+7. To add and commit the new changes use the `git add .` command followed by</br>`git commit -m "A custom message describing the changes"`  and then use the command `git push origin <your branch name>`</br></br>
 	```
 	example:
 	git add .